Across the river

 Keep right at Second Bridge, leaving Trail 7 to follow the short un-numbered interpretive path past the spectacular waterfall at the head of the canyon to the main parking lot.

 Trail 4d (easy); 2.4 km return; no elevation gain; 1-1,5 hours

 Trailhead: Take Highway 16 east for 1.9 km and turn right onto the Maligne Road.
 Angle right onto Lodge Road, then turn left at the sign for Lake Annette.
 Keep right at major intersections to reach the western parking lot for the Lake Annette picnic area.
 The trail begins on the right side of the lot.

-This short loop trail is paved and mostly level, designed especially for wheelchair use.
+This short loop trail is newly paved and wheelchair friendly.
 Bicycles are not allowed.
-There are wheelchair-accessible toilets at two locations, and there's a shelter halfway round the loop.
-Signs placed at wheelchair height explain the scenery.
+There are wheelchair-accessible toilets available and signs placed at wheelchair height explaining the scenery.